IonRepo/IonDiff/README.md

 Here, we introduce a novel approach for analysing ion hopping events in molecular dynamics (MD) simulations in a facile and totally unsupervised manner, what would allow the extraction of completely new descriptors related to these diffusions.
 Our approach relies on the k-means clustering algorithm and allows to identify with precision which and when particles diffuse in a simulation and the exact migrating paths that they follow as well.

+Documentation showing functionality and usage of the code are provided one the [`docs`](https://pypi.org/project/IonDiff/) site.
 Please be aware that the code is under active development, bug reports are welcomed in the GitHub issues!

 ## Installation